 No Completed Share Certificates

-Share certificates represent ownership of a corporation.
-If shares aren’t issued, the corporation does not have any.
+Shares represent ownership of a corporation.
+If shares aren’t validly issued, the corporation does not have any legal owners.
 So why don’t most do-it-yourself websites help you issue shares as part of the incorporation process?
-Instead, they sell you blank share certificates (for a hefty fee) and leave it up to you to ensure that they’re completed and issued properly, a process that requires more than just filling in blank certificates.
+Instead, they sell you blank share certificates (often for a hefty fee) and leave it up to you to ensure that they’re completed and issued properly, a process that requires more than just filling in blank certificates.

-If you fail to complete the share certificates, or fail to ensure that they’re properly issued, your corporation may not have any shareholders.
+If you fail to ensure that shares of a corporation are properly issued, your corporation will not have any shareholders.
 This can lead to ownership disputes and headaches for tax purposes.
 It can also make it more difficult to sell your business.
 Perhaps this is another reason why they always recommend that you speak with a lawyer.

 - constating documents